iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->   A "string" data type encoding binary data representing the identity of a Key Encryption Key (KEK).
+>   A string data type encoding a sequence of octets representing the identity of a Key Encryption Key (KEK).
 The combination of the BLE-Keying-Material.KEK-ID value and the RADIUS client and server IP addresses together